kasrababaei/swift-notes/SwiftUI.md

 The flexible frames APIs is the only one in SwiftUI to explicitly specify an ideal size, i.e., the size that will be adopted if `nil` is proposed for one or both dimensions.
-If the `iealWidth` or `idealHeight` parameters are specified, this size will be proposed ot the frame's subview, and it'll also be reported as the frame's own size, regardless of the size of its subview.
+If the `idealWidth` or `idealHeight` parameters are specified, this size will be proposed ot the frame's subview, and it'll also be reported as the frame's own size, regardless of the size of its subview.